 My work here doesn’t focus on gender, but it’s a topic I’m interested in.
 By asking questions about how men and women, girls and boys experience life differently, you can understand much more about a community’s opportunities and vulnerabilities.
 Sometimes I ask about it specifically, and sometimes it just comes up in conversation.
 Here is a collection of these thoughts:

-My friend just forwarded me an announcement that Iraqis who worked for American companies are eligible to apply for refugee status to the US.
+An Iraqi Colleague: My friend just forwarded me an announcement that Iraqis who worked for American companies are eligible to apply for refugee status to the US.
 I worked for an American company in Baghdad for three years, but I don’t know what to do.
 How hard is it to find work in America?
 And are the schools co-ed?
 When you live in Iraq, you feel like you are in a prison.
 You cannot go to the north (the Kurdish region); Syria and Jordan do not give you visas.
 I want a better life for my kids, but I don’t want them to totally lose their culture.
 To go to co-ed schools, this isn’t what we believe.

 (Yesterday she was beaming.
 Her husband and kids were finally granted a visa to enter Jordan, three months after her arrival here).